 In our fields, we use ecological farming practices on about one acre of annual vegetables.
 We grow dozens of varieties of vegetables, focusing on building soil health and producing nutrient-dense food for our community.
 In our bakery, we specialize in using regional flours to produce naturally-leavened breads, croissants, and other pastries, and everything is baked in a 5’x7′ wood-fired oven that is housed in a 1000 sq-ft climate-controlled bakery building on the farm.

-Our passion for regional grain motivated us to help found the Common Grain Alliance, a new non-profit that seeks to revitalize the grain economy in the Mid-Atlantic.
-This year we are focusing on developing products that allow us to use even more regionally grown and milled grain, including a new line of crackers, granola, and cookies.
+Our passion for regional grain motivated us to help found the Common Grain Alliance, a non-profit that seeks to revitalize the grain economy in the Mid-Atlantic.
+We are now offering products that allow us to use even more regionally grown and milled grain, including crackers, granola, and cookies.
 Wheat can be grown sustainably only in combination with other crops like buckwheat, millet, and rye.
 Thus, our research and development stance is to focus on finding products that make good use of what is available, drawing heavily on old world bread styles as well as current innovations.
 We don’t mill in-house; instead, we use our purchasing power to support our regional millers.
 Like you, we buy local.